- Feature Links

 Parks, Trails and Open Space

-The Port has re-opened the playground at Zuanich Park with the following guidelines from the Whatcom County Department of Health:
+The Zuanich Park playground is open with the following guidelines from the Whatcom County Department of Health:

 - All children over age two must wear a mask.